Collie Health and Genetics

 Normal Eyes

 Some breeders in the US, and many in Europe, emphasize breeding “normal-eyed” Collies.
 I applaud that, but I don’t select against mild CEA in my breeding program, and here’s why.
 CEA is a condition carried by 70-80% of Collies.
 It does not affect their longevity, vision, or quality of life.
-Disqualifying otherwise healthy breeding stock simply because they have mild CEA seems like playing “genetic whack-a-mole.”
-I prefer to select healthy Collies moving positively to improve the breed and avoid other more impactful conditions.
+Disqualifying otherwise healthy breeding stock who carry the CEA gene would result in a whole lot of inbred Collies.
+To keep our gene pool diverse and healthy, I, and many other Collie breeders, focus on breeding away from deleterious mutations that impact a Collie’s quality of life.

 MDR1 (Multidrug Sensitivity)